Chemical substance: Substances versus mixtures

 All matter consists of various elements and chemical compounds, but these are often intimately mixed together.
 Mixtures contain more than one chemical substance, and they do not have a fixed composition.
-In principle, they can be separated into the component substances by purely mechanical processes.
 Butter, soil and wood are common examples of mixtures.
+Sometimes, mixtures can be separated into their component substances by mechanical processes, such as chromatography, distillation, or evaporation.

 Grey iron metal and yellow sulfur are both chemical elements, and they can be mixed together in any ratio to form a yellow-grey mixture.
 No chemical process occurs, and the material can be identified as a mixture by the fact that the sulfur and the iron can be separated by a mechanical process, such as using a magnet to attract the iron away from the sulfur.

 In contrast, if iron and sulfur are heated together in a certain ratio (1 atom of iron for each atom of sulfur, or by weight, 56 grams (1 mol) of iron to 32 grams (1 mol) of sulfur), a chemical reaction takes place and a new substance is formed, the compound iron(II) sulfide, with chemical formula FeS.
 The resulting compound has all the properties of a chemical substance and is not a mixture.
 Iron(II) sulfide has its own distinct properties such as melting point and solubility, and the two elements cannot be separated using normal mechanical processes; a magnet will be unable to recover the iron, since there is no metallic iron present in the compound.

 Chemicals versus chemical substances

 While the term chemical substance is a precise technical term that is synonymous with chemical for chemists, the word chemical is used in general usage to refer to both (pure) chemical substances and mixtures (often called compounds), and especially when produced or purified in a laboratory or an industrial process.
 In other words, the chemical substances of which fruits and vegetables, for example, are naturally composed even when growing wild are not called "chemicals" in general usage.
 In countries that require a list of ingredients in products, the "chemicals" listed are industrially produced "chemical substances".
 The word "chemical" is also often used to refer to addictive, narcotic, or mind-altering drugs.

-Within the chemical industry, manufactured "chemicals" are chemical substances, which can be classified by production volume into bulk chemicals, fine chemicals and chemicals found in research only:
+Within the chemical industry, manufactured "chemicals" are chemical substances, which can be classified by production volume into bulk chemicals, fine chemicals and research chemicals: